Contact Details

 We aim for our History curriculum to inspire pupils’ curiosity about the past and to inspire a thirst for historical knowledge.
 We aim to enable children to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective and judgement.
 Through the teaching of History, we endeavour to teach children the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups as well as their own identity and the challenges presented over time.
 Where applicable, children will have encountered or participated in high-quality visits/visitors and artefacts to further appreciate the impact of History.

-In Key Stage 1, the Historical skills will focus on the world around them and their living memory of History, before moving to events that go beyond living history.
+In Key Stage 1, builds on the Early Years’ experience by investigating topics within living memory and the lives of significant individuals.
+The Historical skills will focus on the world around them and their living memory of History, such as how their lives are different to that of their grandparents or how our school has changed over time.
+We then move on to events that go beyond living memory.
 This will ensure a firm foundation for KS2 History.

 Purpose of study